 Step 4: Next add all of the strawberry flour mixture and mix on low speed until all the dry ingredients are fully incorporated and the dough comes together.

-Step 5: Pour the strawberry cookie dough onto a lightly floured surface.
+Step 5: Scrape the strawberry cookie dough onto a lightly floured surface.
 Press the dough together to knock out any air pockets.

 Step 7: Use a cookie cutter to cut the dough into your desired shape.